tgordon-sqa/CSharpTest/README.md

 The application should be able to get the path to the file as an argument when executed from the command line.

-The application should be able to expect two types of commands when it parses the input text file separated by new lines.
+The application should be able to expect two types of commands.
+These commands should be parsed and executed sequentially when it parses the input text file.
+Each command will be separated by new lines.

 **Insert i:<value>**